LifeWire and Domestic Violence

 - What is Domestic Violence?

 LifeWire Communications & Events Specialist

 Historically, media coverage of domestic violence has perpetuated myths and present a false impression of what happened.
 Pitfalls to avoid include victim-blaming, excusing an abuser’s behavior, claiming an abusive incident came from out of the blue, and not labeling DV murders as such.

-Place crimes or events within the context of domestic violence.
-Acknowledge that DV is not a private matter, it impacts our communities and businesses.
-Convey that DV is a pattern of abusive behavior that often escalates when a survivor is trying to leave or has left a relationship.
-Focus on an abuser’s actions rather than a victim’s behavior.
+- conveying that DV is a pattern of abusive behavior that often escalates when a survivor is trying to leave or has left a relationship

 In 2008, the Washington State Coalition Against Domestic Violence put together a media guide for writing about DV.
-While the data and some of the language may be outdated, it still offers a good starting place for covering domestic violence crimes accurately and completey.
+While the data and some of the language may be outdated, it still offers a good starting place for accurately covering domestic violence crimes.